Skip to main content

 • US, Canadian, Australian, and New Zealand citizens

-• Most other nationalities who do not require a full UK visa for short stays
+• Most other nationalities who do not need a full UK visa for short stays

 Travel insurance is often required